MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/03-face-service.md

 This exercise takes approximately **30** minutes.

-> **Note**: Capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-limited-access).
+> **Note**: Capabilities of Azure AI services that return personally identifiable information are restricted to customers who have been granted [limited access](https://learn.microsoft.com/legal/cognitive-services/computer-vision/limited-access-identity).
 This exercise does not include facial recognition tasks, and can be completed without requesting any additional access to restricted features.

-## Provision an Azure AI Vision resource
+## Provision an Azure AI Face API resource

-If you don't already have one in your subscription, you'll need to provision an Azure AI Vision resource.
+If you don't already have one in your subscription, you'll need to provision an Azure AI Face API resource.

 > **Note**: In this exercise, you'll use a standalone **Computer Vision** resource.
-You can also use Azure AI Vision services in an *Azure AI Services* multi-service resource, either directly or in an *Azure AI Foundry* project.
+You can also use Azure AI Face services in an *Azure AI Services* multi-service resource, either directly or in an *Azure AI Foundry* project.

 1. Open the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`, and sign in using your Azure credentials.
 1. Select **Create a resource**.
-1. In the search bar, search for *Computer Vision*, select **Computer Vision**, and create the resource with the following settings:
+1. In the search bar, search for *Face*, select **Face**, and create the resource with the following settings:
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
-    - **Region**: *Choose from **East US**, **West US**, **France Central**, **Korea Central**, **North Europe**, **Southeast Asia**, **West Europe**, or **East Asia**\**
+    - **Region**: *Choose any available region*
     - **Name**: *A valid name for your resource*
     - **Pricing tier**: Free F0

-    \*Azure AI Vision 4.0 full feature sets are currently only available in these regions.

 1. Select the required checkboxes and create the resource.
 1. Wait for deployment to complete, and then view the deployment details.
-1. When the resource has been deployed, go to it and view the **Keys and Endpoint** section on its **Overview** page.
+1. When the resource has been deployed, go to it and under the **Resource management** node in the navigation pane, view its **Keys and Endpoint** page.
 You will need the endpoint and one of the keys from this page in the next procedure.

-## Develop a facial analysis app with the Azure AI Vision SDK
+## Develop a facial analysis app with the Face SDK

-In this exercise, you'll complete a partially implemented client application that uses the Azure AI Vision SDK to detect and analyze human faces in images.
+In this exercise, you'll complete a partially implemented client application that uses the Azure Face SDK to detect and analyze human faces in images.

 > **Note**: You can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.